bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/pre-commit.md

     If you run these checks on Windows, the `check-executables-have-shebangs` hook will fail as Windows does not require that executable files start with a [shebang](shebang) and all files implicitly have the `execute` or `+x` permission for Linux.

-    To skip this check, enter `set SKIP=check-executables-have-shebangs` on the command line before you execute the Pre-commit package, either from a Git hook as detailed above, or manually, as detail in the following section.title: (.*)
+    To skip this check, enter `set SKIP=check-executables-have-shebangs` on the command line before you execute the Pre-commit package, either from a Git hook as detailed above, or manually, as detail in the following section.
-date: 2021-03-31

-date: 2021-03-30

 The full set of hooks are available by entering the following command: